 When you think of job boards online some generic names pop into your head.
 But sometimes they end up burning a huge hole in your pocket.
 Being a successful online recruiter needs you to be aware of all the job portals available and customizing their available resources in such a way that it meets all your requirements in the most optimizing and beneficial way.
-Here we are going to discuss some online job portals which will definitely not cut a huge chunk of your budget and will also offer variety of facilities free of cost.
+Here we are going to discuss some online job portals which will definitely not cut a huge chunk of your budget and will also offer a variety of facilities free of cost.

-By far, Indeed is the one of the most popular job posting site in the corporate world.
+By far, Indeed is one of the most popular job posting site in the corporate world.
 When it started it was just a job search engine that would gradually crawl the web and index every job board ever published.
 Now Indeed has become one of the most popular job board.
-Indeed has a huge resume database, and claims over 180 million unique visitors per month and is available in 50 countries and 28 languages.
+Indeed has a huge resume database, and claims over 180 million unique visitors per month and are available in 50 countries and 28 languages.

 LinkedIn is one of the world’s most popular social network for working professionals.
 It is swiftly becoming a place for job posting and handling talent management due to its enormous reach and growth among active users.
 LinkedIn is generally suited for white collar jobs as its growth has principally been professionals with desk jobs.
 It’s a good place to post jobs to fill more senior roles also.
 With the advancement of social recruiting, LinkedIn is a must.

-Facebook is a great place to post jobs if you’re concerned in unearthing passive recruits – candidates who weren’t fundamentally looking for a job opportunity.
+Facebook is a great place to post jobs if you’re concerned about unearthing passive recruits – candidates who weren’t fundamentally looking for a job opportunity.
 Connecting with people on Facebook also gives you a chance to learn about them in a more personal and exclusive way.
 Posting of jobs is generally free, however, you can increase the visibility of your job subject to how much money you’re ready to churn out.

 Glassdoor is popularly known for allowing employees to write reviews of employers and management, and to report their remunerations and compensations for everyone to see.
-But Glassdoor also permits you to post job openings, and boasts about being the fastest growing jobs site by its consistent traffic volume.
-Cost starts at $99 per post, and varies based on location.
+But Glassdoor also permits you to post job openings and boasts about being the fastest growing jobs site by its consistent traffic volume.
+Cost starts at $99 per post and varies based on location.

 Careerbuilder is a generic job posting site, is one of the most highly trafficked job sites in the U.S. and is trusted by its users immensely – it has direct contact with 92% of Fortune 500 companies.
 Pricing is based on the number of posts purchased.
 Buying job postings in bulk gives you a better and reasonable price.

-Dice.com mainly focuses on information technology, engineering professionals, and high level tech positions, and generally boasts more than 90,000 tech job listings.
+Dice.com mainly focuses on information technology, engineering professionals, and high-level tech positions, and generally boasts more than 90,000 tech job listings.
 The most recent available statistics put Dice.com at having 3 million registered tech professionals, 65% with more than a decade of experience in their field and 75% with a bachelor’s degree or higher.
 Dice.com charges customers per post, with discounts for bulk buys.